 These days I’m the creepiest cunt ever.
 When I get a number off a girl in person/on Tinder, my first text is, “Do you have experience with being submissive/BDSM, or is it something you’d like to explore?”
 That’s pretty damn forward, and so I’ve been called creepy, gross, perverted, an abuser, etc quite a few times.
 It never feels nice (after all, who wants to be insulted?) but it’s MORE than worth it to have fun and meet a lot of really sweet, really interesting, really awesome girls.

 Yep, I still get called creepy to this day – who gives a shit.
-A woman who calls you creepy probably isn’t all that happy with her life – healthy girls don’t insult strangers they barely know.
+A woman who calls you creepy probably isn’t all that happy with her life – happy people, generally speaking, don’t insult strangers they barely know.

 If you truly want to meet a bunch of women and get laid, date them, etc – you’re going to need to be bold.
 It’ll be up to you to initiate and make the moves.
-It’s inevitable that sometimes girls (or bystanders/other people) will think you’re being creepy; it’s all part of the process.
-You need to not only accept it, but fully embrace it.
+It’s inevitable that sometimes girls (or bystanders/other people) might think you’re “creepy”; to some degree, it’s just a part of the process.

 I give you permission to go out there and risk being called creepy.